sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/07-spring-boot-database-transaction-management-tutorial.md

 }
 ```

-You can add **@Transactional** annotation on a method-level to make that particular method transactional,
+You can add **@Transactional** annotation on a method level to make that particular method transactional,
-or at class-level to make all the public methods in that class as transactional.
+or at class level to make all the public methods in that class as transactional.

-When you add **@Transactional** annotation on class-level or on any method, **Spring creates a Proxy** for that class
+When you add **@Transactional** annotation on a class or on any of its methods, **Spring creates a Proxy** for that class
 and apply the transaction handling logic using Spring AOP behind the scenes.

 {{< figure src="/images/spring-txn-proxy.webp" width="60%" height="40%" >}}